 These systems generally make less noise than belt-driven transmissions, which rely on friction to drive the bike forward.

 The manufacturers continuously improve their CVT systems to make them more effective and less noisy.
-Some do a better job than others, so you’ll find variations in CVT noise between the different brands and models as well.
+Some do a better job than others, so you’ll also find variations in CVT noise between the different brands and models.

 Look for a well-balanced system to reduce vibrations and has a proper housing design to dampen the noise.